Serkan Çalık

 Serkan Çalık (born 15 March 1986) is a Turkish-German former professional footballer who played as a right winger or second striker.

 Club career

 Çalık was born in Dinslaken, West Germany.

-He joined for Galatasaray from Rot-Weiss Essen (2.
-Bundesliga) in June 2007.
+He joined for Galatasaray from 2.
+Bundesliga club Rot-Weiss Essen in June 2007.

 He wore the 61 shirt which is the car number plate location codes for Trabzon, Turkey, where his parents are from.
 During his days at Galatasaray, he has been used as a right winger by Galatasaray coach Karl Heinz Feldkamp, as he has a very good acceleration and pace.

 He signed for Ankara club Gençlerbirliği afterwards in 2010 which was followed by brief spells at Kayseri Erciyesspor and Şanlıurfaspor.